aliciahlavac/Crowdfunding_ETL/README.md

 In conclusion, the mini project covered data extraction and transformation from Excel files, creating DataFrames, exporting them as CSV, designing a database schema based on an ERD, creating a Postgres database, creating and verifying tables, and importing data into the tables to build the crowdfunding database.

+The two contributers on this project were Jason Pealy and Alicia Hlavac.

 Links used for reference when writing code:

 https://stackoverflow.com/questions/44327999/how-to-merge-multiple-dataframes